-The Academy maintains one individual governmental fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenue, expenditures and changes in fund balance for the General Fund, which is considered to be a major fund.
-Currently, the General Fund is the only fund of the Academy.
+The Academy maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenue, expenditures and changes in fund balance for the General Fund and the Food Service Fund.

-The Academy adopts annual appropriated budgets for its governmental fund.
+The Academy adopts annual appropriated budgets for its governmental funds.
 A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with budgets.